 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
 Read more about these tours on our website.How to get started and comfortable with snorkeling

-The aspect of snorkeling that gives people the most pause is swimming with their head in the water and breathing through the tube.
+The part that takes getting used to is swimming face down and breathing through the tube.
 If possible, it helps to practice in a calm body of water, such as a swimming pool, to get a feel for how it works.
 Pick up a snorkel set and get familiar with it.

 Another thing that will help you be a better snorkeler is to become a better swimmer.
 Practice swimming with your head in the water, then stop and tread water for a while, and then start swimming again.
 Use a flotation device for extra support until you get comfortable without one.
-Increasing your stamina and endurance in the water will help you enjoy snorkeling in Hawaiʻi.
-Start out in a calm swimming pool.